dornbirndevelops/nintendo-switch-controller-mcu/README.md

 ## Usage

-### Repeat A `repeat-a.hex`
+### Repeat A `spam-a.hex`

-_repeat-a just spams the A button.
-You can use it to farm Fossils at the Digging Duo and/or hunting Shiny Fossils at Route 6_
+_spam-a just spams the A button.
+You can use it to farm Fossils at the Digging Duo and/or hunting Shiny (default) Fossils at Route 6_

 1. go into the **Change Grip/Order** window on your Switch Homescreen and press nothing
 2. plug in the Arduino UNO R3